Port Place Shopping Centre: History

-Proposed renovation

 In a 2009 recent announcement, Port Place owner First Capital Corp. revealed plans to redevelop much of the present Port Place site.
 In those plans, London Drugs and Thrifty Foods remained at their present locations, while the BC Liquor Store and the Medical Arts Centre moved to new locations across from the two anchor stores, CIBC and Subway moved to new locations in the London Drugs/Thrifty Foods block, and the remaining stores closed and others moved elsewhere in Nanaimo.

-Demolition

 Beginning in early 2010, much of the former indoor part of the mall between the London Drugs/Thrifty Foods block, including the food court and the Safeway/Fields space, was demolished to make way for redevelopment of the complex, including a strip mall and freestanding retail space, low-rise office and residential space and a 26-storey condominium tower as part of the redevelopment, which has been estimated will take up to ten years to complete.
 Phase Two of the new Port Place development, a two-story retail/office hybrid, was completed in fall 2013.